Cheapest Cycling Power Meter

 In addition, the benefits to the PowerPod are numerous.
 Compared to a more traditional power meter, it’s much easier to move between bikes, there are no compatibility issues, it works on both road bikes and mountain bikes, it’s simple to set up, you don’t have to change out any of your prized components, and perhaps best of all, at $299 it’s the cheapest cycling power meter on the market.

-But it gets better…the PowerPod comes with its free Isaac software.
+The PowerPod comes with its free Isaac software.
 Isaac allows you to do in depth ride analysis in order to get the most out of your training.
 You can model aerodynamic drag (CdA), rolling resistance and lots more.
 Furthermore, PowerPod offers PowerStroke, an upgraded software package for $99.
 PowerStroke allows you to analyze your entire pedal stroke in great detail.
 With this data, you can experiment with changes to your pedal motion, bike position and bike fit in order to improve your riding efficiency – and therefore your power and speed.

 If you’re on a budget or simply want to start training with power at the lowest possible cost, I would strongly consider giving the PowerPod a look.
 It’s without a doubt the cheapest power meter for cyclists.
-You can go here to shop our PowerPod Power Meters.